adrianjost/feathers-query-stringify/README.md

 This simple code snippet converts feathersJS query objects into an url query string that you can use to build your REST API calls.

-It can handle nestes Objects as well as Arrays.
+It can handle nested Objects as well as Arrays.

 ## Example